Skip to Main Content

 A Difference Maker

-As a member of the boundary-breaking Little Rock Nine, Ernest Green, ’62, M.A. ’64, discovered change was possible.
-At MSU, he gained the confidence and know-how to rally collective action and elevate impact.
+Ernest Green, ’62, M.A. ’64, learned change was possible during the Civil Right Movement as a member of the Little Rock Nine.
+At MSU, he gained the confidence and know-how to rally collective action.

 Ernest Green knows all about making a difference.